nicolasfguillaume/Personalized-Recipe-Recommendations-Website/README.md

 - Filter recipes by season, dish type, meal, budget and more criteria
 - Discover similar recipes (with similar ingredients) across various dish types
-- Rate recipes and create a collection of favorite recipes, leave a review on recipes
+- Rate recipes, leave reviews and create a collection of favorite recipes
 - Discover recommended recipes that you are most likely to enjoy, based on your taste and ratings
 - Discover personalized menus (not implemented yet)